Using Sleeve Design to Complement Your Style

 For a classic look, nothing beats the Bishop's sleeve.

 It's a full sleeve, yes, but it's a little more than that.
 It's a little longer at the back of the sleeve, which makes this sleeve drape beautifully in a soft crepe or other dressy fabric.
+The additional length at the back also allows for the elbow to move freely without "pulling" the sleeve when the elbow is bent.

 Of course, you can make a bishop's sleeve in a variety of fabrics, but in a nice blouse fabric, a blouse with this sleeve will take you from the office to dinner with just a little change of jewelry.